Elizabeth H. Margulis Professor of Music; Director of Graduate Studies (Musicology)

 Another research program in the lab investigates the special role of repetition in music.
 This work considers the prevalence of repetition in musical structure and behaviors; the phenomenon of earworms, in which snippets of songs get stuck on loop in people’s heads; and the speech-to-song illusion, originally described by Diana Deutsch, in which bits of speech start to sound like song after being repeated.
 This project is summarized in On Repeat: How Music Plays the Mind, which appeared with Oxford University Press in 2014.
 It won the Wallace Berry Award from the Society for Music Theory, and the Deems Taylor/Virgil Thomson Award from the American Society of Composers, Authors and Publishers.
 It is being translated into Chinese by Shanghai Music Publishers.

 Margulis is committed to building interdisciplinary coalitions to study big questions about music.
 Her co-edited book The Science-Music Borderlands: Reckoning with the Past and Imagining a Future (MIT Press, 2023) seeks to generate dialogue between communities of music researchers who do not typically interact.
+It won the 2024 Ruth A. Solie Award from the American Musicological Society.
 She has co-convened workshops that bring together humanists and scientists to address topics such as the challenges and potential of cross-cultural work in music (see paper in Music Perception).
 Her book The Psychology of Music: A Very Short Introduction (Oxford University, Press, 2018) provides an accessible entry to the field, and has been translated into six languages.

 Margulis has served as President of the Society for Music Perception and Cognition.
 Her work has been featured in outlets ranging from NPR’s All Things Considered to the BBC, and she’s given public lectures at venues ranging from South by Southwest to the World Science Festival.
 She was also trained as a pianist.